hishamthajudheen/iot-machine-monitor/README.md

-# IoT Machine Monitoring System with FastAPI
+# IoT Based Industrial Machine Monitoring System

 This repository contains an IoT machine monitoring system built using FastAPI.
 The system establishes a WebSocket connection with a NodeMCU device to receive real-time sensor data and provides a dashboard with switches to control connected devices or sensors.